Rhinostone/gina/README.md

     at TLSSocket.onConnectSecure (node:_tls_wrap:1530:34)
     at TLSSocket.emit (node:events:390:28)
     at TLSSocket._finishInit (node:_tls_wrap:944:8)
     at TLSWrap.ssl.onhandshakedone (node:_tls_wrap:725:12)
 ```

-Do not panic, and follow the steps provided in the following section.
+Do not panic, and follow the steps to solve this issue are provided in the following section.

 ### Local scope & certificate consideration
 > __Ignore__ the following instructions __if you can start your application__ without any certificate errors.